PolicyStat/jobtastic/README.md

 		return results
 ```

-This task is very trivial, but imagine doing something time-consuming instead
+This task is very trivial,
+but imagine doing something time-consuming instead of division
-of division (or just a ton of division) while a user waited.
-We wouldn't want
+(or just a ton of division)
+while a user waited.
-a double-clicker to cause this to happen twice concurrently, we wouldn't want
+We wouldn't want a double-clicker to cause this to happen twice concurrently,
-to ever redo this work on the same numbers and we would want the user to have
+we wouldn't want to ever redo this work on the same numbers
-at least some idea of how long they'll need to wait.
-Just by setting those 4
+and we would want the user to have at least some idea
+of how long they'll need to wait.
+Just by setting those 3 member variables,
-member variables, we've done all of these things.
+we've done all of these things.

 Basically, creating a Celery task using Jobtastic is a matter of:

-1. Subclassing `jobtastic.task.JobtasticTask`
+1. Subclassing `jobtastic.JobtasticTask`
 2. Defining some required member variables
 3. Writing your `calculate_result` method
   (instead of the normal Celery `run()` method)